czim/laravel-paperclip/README.md

 $ composer require czim/laravel-paperclip
 ```

-Autodiscover may be used to register the service provider automatically.
+Auto-discover may be used to register the service provider automatically.
 Otherwise, you can manually register the service provider in `config/app.php`:

 ```php